Akash-Ramjyothi/AR-Gallery/README.md

 ## 🏗 Built With:
 - Unity 2017.4.26f1 or later.
 - AR Core.
-- Svrf SDK for Unity plugin.
 - Android SDK 7.0 (API Level 24) or later.
-- Java.
+- Kotlin.

 ## 🧪 Steps to Build locally:
 - Open Android Studio IDE.
-- Clone with `git clone https://github.com/Akash-Ramjyothi/Filter-Inator`.
+- Clone with `git clone https://github.com/Akash-Ramjyothi/AR-Gallery`.
 - Select whether to run on Android Emulator or Physical Device connected with USB.
 - Run the application with `gradle assembleDebug` on command line.